camunigeography/muscat-conversion/doc/status.md

 As per the matching routine in `titlesMatchingTemporaryTables` used by various reports, those remaining with location=Periodical either have an explicit *kg match, or are pamphlets or are in the special collection.

-## Item record lines (852)

-Item record lines (852) are created for each physical item, according to the following principles:

-  * Item records are created for each physical location (*location) that exists (i.e. not 'Not in SPRI').
-  * Item records are created for migrate/suppress record, but are skipped for ignore records.

-The following metadata is added to each 852 on an independent basis, in order to inform the UL of how to process this item record, and these tokens are then stripped by the UL:

-  * Item records contain a fake $9 field stating the number of item records required for this location.
-  * Item records contain one or more fake $0 field(s), listing the filter token(s), as described below.

 ## Filter tokens

-Every record has at least one filter token.
+Every record is given at least one filter token.

-Filter tokens are strings allocated to the (a) record metadata, (b) 852 field(s), and (c) 917 field, as a means to determine the allocation of records into a status bucket and to act as a means for cataloguers to know what problems exist in a record once in Alma.
+Filter tokens are strings created and then allocated to (a) the record metadata, (b) 852 field(s), and (c) the 917 field.

-Filter tokens are derived from either *status or *location.
+Filter tokens are derived from either *status or *location (or both).
 The `nolocationnostatus` report establishes that all records have either a location nor a status (or both).

   * A *location field is the location of each holding for the record.
   * A *status field (of which there can only be one in a record, as established in the `multiplestatus` report) is used for records prior to full cataloguing (i.e. ON ORDER, RECEIVED, or ORDER CANCELLED)